kacperbylicki/netguru_recruitment_movie_api_task/README.md

     }
     ```

-    If movie of this title not exists in OMBD service, You'll get response as:
+    If movie of provided title not exists in OMBD service, You'll get response as:

     ```
     {